Frequently Asked Questions

 Who is behind Trailwave and why does that matter?

-Trailwave is offered and supported by two community-based, member-owned cooperatives: Habersham EMC and Georgia Communications Cooperative.
+Trailwave is offered and supported by a community-based, member-owned cooperative, Habersham EMC.
 Trailwave customers are also the member-owners of the company, ensuring its future will remain customer-focused, with the emphasis on quality service versus profits to distant shareholders.
 The co-op is governed by a Board of Directors made up of community members.
 As members, you’ll be kept informed about public meetings and annual performance.

 Why do I have to sign up for service before it’s available?